petershevchenko/KiloCam/README.md

  ## Building Your KiloCam Spawning-Camera
+Follow the written instructions below, or follow this video: https://youtu.be/gGp1QWvjenc

 When you recieved your spawning camera it should include the following:
 - A KiloCam PCB and ESP32-Cam PCB.
 Note: The ESP32-Cam PCB is already programmed and you will not need to follow the steps above in this readme unless you want to reprogram it.
 The KiloCam PCB IS NOT pre-programmed unless otherwise arranged.
 - A BlueRobotics 11.8" underwater housing complete with an acrylic front endcap (with camera installed), a 3D-printed chassis, and a rear endcap with a Lumen underwater LED installed.